Sweet goodies with less sugarHere are some tips to help you removing sugar from your diet, without giving up on sweetness.

 If you still need to buy fruit out of a can, choose only from the ones preserved in water or natural juice.

-Instead of adding sugar to cereal or oatmeal, add fresh fruit
+Instead of adding sugar to cereal or porridge, add fresh fruit

 Try bananas, cherries or strawberries – or dried fruit – raisins, cranberries or apricots.